Electricity and Magnetism I Fall 2018

 Reading is an essential part of 481!
 Reading the text before class is very important.
 Lecture is to clarify your understanding, to help you make sense of the material.
 I will assume you have done the required readings in advance!
 Griffiths is one of the best (and most readable) texts I know of - it will make a huge difference if you spend the time and effort to carefully read and follow the text.
 The calendar has the details on reading assignments.

 Classroom Etiquette: Please turn off all cell phones and pagers when entering any classroom.
-Please do not throw vegetables at the instructor.
-Private chatter during lecture is very distracting, but it is perfectly OK to interrupt the lecture by yelling “Question!”
+Private chatter during lecture is very distracting, but it is perfectly OK to interrupt the lecture by raising your hand and yelling “Question!”
 Questions in lecture are always good, and are strongly encouraged!

 I strongly encourage collaboration, an essential skill in science and engineering (and highly valued by employers!)
 Social interactions are critical to scientists’ success – most good ideas grow out of discussions with colleagues, and essentially all physicists work as part of a group.
 Find partners and work on homework together.
 However, it is also important that you OWN the material.
 I strongly suggest you start homework by yourself (and that means really making an extended effort on every problem).
 Then work with a group, and finally, finish up on your own – write up your own work, in your own way.
 There will also be time for peer discussion during classes – as you work together, try to help your partners get over confusions, listen to them, ask each other questions, critique, teach each other.
 You will learn a lot this way!
 Note: While collaboration is the rule in technical work, evaluations of individuals also play an important role.
 Exams will be done without help from others.
 For all assignments, the work you turn in must in the end be your own: in your own words, reflecting your own understanding.
 (If, at any time, for any reason, you feel disadvantaged or isolated, contact me and I can discretely try to help arrange study groups.)